surabhik16/Time-Series-Analysis---Bank-Case-Study/README.md

 Time series analysis comprises methods for analyzing time series data in order to extract meaningful statistics and other characteristics of the data.
 Time series forecasting is the use of a model to predict future values based on previously observed values of the same component.

-In this project, We have a time series data of the monthly volume of commercial bank real-estate loans, in billions of dollars, from January 1973 to October 1978, a total of 70 observations.
+In this project, a time series data of the monthly volume of commercial bank real-estate loans, in billions of dollars, from January 1973 to October 1978, is given .
+It has a total of 70 observations

 The data is as follows: